 DIY steam treatments don’t remain at the proper temperature long enough, and homemade bed bug sprays don’t penetrate the bugs’ exoskeletons.
 Most DIY bed bug treatments send bed bugs looking for other hiding spots in your home, making it that much harder to get rid of them.

 That said, there are two things you should do in conjunction with professional bed bug treatments:

-Remember: diligence is your friend when it comes to knowing how to prevent bed bugs, and that is how you go night-night without letting those bed bugs bite.
+Remember: diligence is your friend when it comes to knowing how to prevent bed bugs.
+So, “Night night, and don’t let the bed bugs bite!”